emily901017/HCG_Helper/SPEC.md

     * Ensure data is successfully stored in a local ChromaDB instance.

 3.  **Module 2: RAG Backend**
-    * Create `engine.py` or `pipeline.py`.
+    * Create `engine.py` implementing the RAG pipeline.
-    * Use LlamaIndex to build the query engine encompassing the Hybrid Retriever, Reranker, and LLM Synthesizer.
+    * Use LlamaIndex to build the query engine encompassing the Hybrid Retriever (0.7 vector + 0.3 BM25), Reranker, and LLM Synthesizer.
     * Implement the logging mechanism for student questions.
+    * Return both answers and source references from queries.

+4.  **Module 3: Backend API**
+    * Create `api.py` using Flask.
+    * Implement REST API endpoints:
+        * `/api/chat/query` - Process student questions and return answers with sources
+        * `/api/teacher/queries` - Get all logged questions
+        * `/api/teacher/statistics` - Get query statistics
+        * `/api/teacher/search` - Search questions by keyword
+        * `/api/teacher/keywords` - Get common keywords
+    * Enable CORS for React frontend communication.

-4.  **Module 3: Frontend UI**
+5.  **Module 4: Frontend UI**
-    * Create `app.py`.
+    * Create React application with components:
-    * Use Streamlit to build the two main pages:
-        * Student chat interface (`st.chat_input`, `st.chat_message`).
+        * `StudentChat.js` - Interactive chat interface with source display
-        * Teacher dashboard (e.g., using `st.data_editor` or `st.dataframe` to display logged questions).
+        * `TeacherDashboard.js` - Analytics dashboard with charts and search
+        * `App.js` - Main router and navigation
+    * Use React Router for navigation between student and teacher views.
+    * Use Recharts for data visualization.
+    * Implement beautiful UI for displaying source references below answers.

-5.  **Integration & Testing:**
+6.  **Integration & Testing:**
-    * Connect the Streamlit frontend to the RAG backend engine.
+    * Connect the React frontend to the Flask backend API.
-    * Thoroughly test the end-to-end flow: from asking a question to seeing the answer and verifying the question is logged.
+    * Thoroughly test the end-to-end flow: from asking a question to seeing the answer with sources.
+    * Verify the question is logged and appears in the teacher dashboard.
-    * Test the teacher dashboard's ability to display data correctly.
+    * Test the teacher dashboard's charts, search, and analytics features.